omeka/omeka-s-enduser/docs/sites/site_settings.md

 Click in the field to add a template; you can add more than one template by clicking in the field again.

 **Restrict to templates** will restrict search results to only those items which are using the selected templates.

+### Sections added by modules

+If you see extra sections on this page added by modules, go to the specific module's page in this user manual for more information on configuration.